 - Mitigate the risks such as change management/user uptake and technology failure through extensive stakeholder consultation and testing and avoiding customizations and use of third-party products

 Previous attempts to launch an EDRMS within the Commission failed for a variety of reasons, including resourcing issues and failure to gain executive support.
 When planning RADICAL, the Commission secured the sponsorship of the Chief Executive and ensured that a senior executive was assigned to the project.

 Taking a human-centered design approach to the project ensured:

-Consulting with NAA and the Department of Finance regarding their proposed solution, and with several other agencies to identify their points of pain and lessons learned, the Commission built their system to avoid these pitfalls wherever possible.
+Consulting with NAA and the Department of Finance regarding the proposed solution, and with several other agencies to identify their points of pain and lessons learned, the Commission built the system to avoid these pitfalls wherever possible.

 The implementation phase involved:

-- gaining agency-wide approval for the system including the business rules and for use of the machine learning algorithms
+- Gaining agency-wide approval for the system including the business rules and use of the machine learning algorithms

 Rethinking traditional records management

 Records classification involves categorizing records by function and activity as set out in the Administrative Functions Disposal Authority (AFDA Express).